I am a medical student who loves to write, research, and paint.

 Currently, the root of the black cohosh is being studied for its cancer-preventing properties.
 Early studies show that it may be useful in preventing the growth of cancer cells, in particular, prostate cancer.
 It has also been shown to slow the growth of prostate cancer cells in men who have been diagnosed with this disease.

-Black cohosh root has been found to be effective in relief of symptoms associated with arthritis, rheumatoid arthritis, and osteoarthritis.
+Black cohosh root has been found to be effective in the relief of symptoms associated with arthritis, rheumatoid arthritis, and osteoarthritis.
 It helps to reduce inflammation in the joints and relieve pain and swelling associated with these diseases.

 Black cohosh root supplements may cause gastrointestinal disturbances, including nausea and vomiting, abdominal discomfort, and stomach pain.
 It can also cause headaches and dizziness in some people.
 Pregnant women should not take black cohosh root, as it can cause miscarriage.
 It is also not recommended for women who have a personal or family history of breast cancer as some studies have shown it can increase the risk of breast cancer.
 There is little evidence that this supplement interacts with other medications, except tamoxifen, a common drug used for the treatment of ovarian and breast cancer.
 It can also cause an allergic reaction in some sensitive people, especially if you are allergic to any plants in the buttercup family.